TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 <div class="lesson-note" markdown="1">

-Even though `let`/`const` and arrow functions were not around before ES6, we will still use them in our pre-ES6 examples, as they won't change how things work regarding the global scope and the module pattern, which is the main focus of this section.
+Even though `let`/`const` and arrow functions were not around before ES6, we will still use them in our pre-ES6 examples.
+They won't change how things work regarding the global scope and the module pattern, which is the main focus of this section.

 </div>